rdmzkn/generator-veracity/generators/python-django/readme.md

 ### Step 3: Install virtualeva and virtualenvwrapper

-Install virtualeva and virtualenvwrapper using pip
+Install virtualeva and virtualenvwrapper using pip and work on the project in the environment you created

-### Step 4: Workon the environment
+### Step 4: Install all the dependencies in requirement.txt

-Start to work on the project in the environment you created
+Using pip to install all the dependencies in requirement.txt

 ### Step 5: Run the application